Working towards becoming a net zero and circular business, supporting resilience for the nation

 Becoming a circular business,

-while protecting nature and biodiversity
+while supporting nature and biodiversity

 Developing a circular economy is a vital step in achieving a net zero economy

-Recycling products and packaging
+Products and packaging

 0 m